uptimeslc/uptimeslc.github.com/src/content/pages/Home.rst

 :date: 2015-01-22
 :save_as: index.html

 Welcome to UptimeSLC, a new concept around the Technology User Group.
 UptimeSLC is a topic-centric group.
-This means that the meetings will vary every month, allowing more in-depth evaluation and discussion of a topic.
+This means that the format of the meetings will vary every month, allowing more in-depth evaluation and discussion of a topic.

   The first meeting on a topic could be a short lecture, or intense discussion to introduce the topic or problem.
 This meeting is much like the standard meetings currently happening at any other user group.